-Percentage of
+Outstanding

-Number of Outstanding Founders'
+Number of Founders'

 Name Founders' Shares Shares

 Alkaloida (2) 2,600 100.00%

-- (1) Dilip Shanghvi, as the chairman of the board of directors of Sun Pharma, controls Sun.
-As of March 31, 2011, Sun owned 66.3% of Taro's outstanding ordinary shares. - (2) Alkaloida, a subsidiary of Sun, owns all 2,600 of our outstanding founders' shares, whose holders are entitled to exercise one-third of the total voting power in our company regardless of the number of ordinary shares then outstanding.
+(1) Dilip Shanghvi, as the chairman of the board of directors of Sun Pharma, controls Sun.
+As of March 31, 2011, Sun owned 66.3% of Taro's outstanding ordinary shares.

+(2) Alkaloida, a subsidiary of Sun, owns all 2,600 of our outstanding founders' shares, whose holders are entitled to exercise one-third of the total voting power in our company regardless of the number of ordinary shares then outstanding.

 As of March 31, 2011, the directors and executive officers listed above, as a group, held options to purchase 122,100 of our ordinary shares at exercise prices ranging from \$4.63 to \$68.51, such options have original expiration dates between May 2010 and May 2016.
-Because the Company was not current with its SEC filings, such executive officers and directors were ineligible to exercise options, therefore the option exercise date was extended until such time as Taro is current with its filings, at which time, options that would have expired, must be exercised within 90 days.
+However, since the Company is not current with its SEC filings, current executive officers and directors are ineligible to exercise options, therefore the option exercise date has been extended until such time as Taro is current with its filings, at which time, options that would have expired, must be exercised within 90 days.